• Skip to primary navigation

 Why Professional Help Is Often the Right Solution for Cocaine Recovery

-Getting back on track following relapse, or seeking help for the first time after long-term cocaine use, is a tough yet necessary approach if genuine sobriety is the goal.
+Getting back on track following relapse, or seeking help for the first time after long-term cocaine use, is a tough yet necessary action if genuine sobriety is the goal.
 Research suggests that cocaine addiction rehab should last at least 90 days to increase the likelihood of maintaining sobriety.

-In a quality rehab center, medical professionals skilled in treating cocaine addiction are there 24/7 to supervise a medically monitored detox.
+In a quality rehab center, medical professionals skilled in treating cocaine addiction are there 24-7 to supervise a medically monitored detox.
 At the same time, other substance abuse treatment options and behavioral therapies administered by addiction clinicians and specialists can address the individualized roots of long-term cocaine use.
 Some of these therapies include:

-Filed Under: Featured for Drug Addiction, Drug Addiction
+Filed Under: Drug Addiction, Featured for Drug Addiction

 About Kristina Robb-Dover